20 February 2022

 F-Stop: f/6.3 Lens: 66 mm

 The Three Gossips is one of the first unique rock formations you can see when you drive along the Arches Scenic Drive in the Arches National Park.
-The rock really looks like three people stand right next to each other and gossiping.
+The rock really looks like three people standing right next to each other and gossiping.
 (At other angles the rocks look like groundhogs trying to watch surroundings).
 It is a mid-sized sandstone tower (about 350 feet at its tallest wall) sitting atop a roundish pedestal within the Courthouse Towers "cluster" that also includes The Organ (see picture #1841).

 Picture Number: CM1_1842